TalhaMRao/All-files/C/VS Code/CIS2520/A4/readme.txt

 This program takes in an "f.dat" file with that specific name that has 20x10 numbers in it.
 It then saves each line in a struct array with a size of 20.
 This struct is utilized as a heap and the data is sorted with a downHeap algorithm.

+Quoted question:
+"It reads 200 2-digit integers from text file “f.dat” and stores the integers in an array of 20 rows and 10 columns.
+The program treats each row of the array as an object, with the sum of the first three integers being the key, and the other seven integers being the information content.
+The program then creates a heap with a node containing an object.
+You are required to use an array representation of heap, and apply the parental node downheap algorithm in the array representation.
+The program finally displays the heap as a
+20 × 10 array, a row for an object"

 There is no input required from the user other than a .dat file.
 The output of the program is the correctly sorted struct heap.